featureform/featureform/docs/providers/spark.md

 ### Transformation Sources

-Using Spark as an offline provider, you can [define new transformations](getting-started/transforming-data.md) via [SQL and DataFrames](https://spark.apache.org/docs/latest/sql-programming-guide.html).
+Using Spark as an Offline Store, you can [define new transformations](getting-started/transforming-data.md) via [SQL and DataFrames](https://spark.apache.org/docs/latest/sql-programming-guide.html).
 Using either these transformations or other preexisting tables in S3, a user can chain transformations and register columns in the resulting tables as new features and labels.

 ### Training Sets and Inference Store Materialization

 Any column in in a preexisting table or user-created transformation can be registered as a feature or label.
-These features and labels can be used, as with any other offline provider, for [creating training sets and inference serving.](getting-started/defining-features-labels-and-training-sets.md)
+These features and labels can be used, as with any other Offline Store, for [creating training sets and inference serving.](getting-started/defining-features-labels-and-training-sets.md)

 ## Configuration <a href="#configuration" id="configuration"></a>

 To configure a Spark provider via AWS, you need an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) with access to account's EMR cluster and S3 bucket.

-The [AWS access key id and your secret access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) are used as credentials when registering your Spark provider.
+The [AWS access key id and your secret access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) are used as credentials when registering your Spark Offline Store.

-Your cluster must be running and support [Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).
+Your EMR cluster must be running and support [Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).

 {% code title="spark_config.py" %}
 ```python